rafaelbidese/LOGAN/README.md

 This notebook implements the latent optimization algorithms using automatic differentiation  presented in the paper using PyTorch.

-`atent Optimised GANs with Automatic Differentiation`
+`Latent Optimised GANs with Automatic Differentiation`

 The notebook is based on the Assignment 3 Q5: Generative Adversarial Networks from the CS231n Convolutional Neural Networks for Visual Recognition.